India Packing List 2025: What to Pack for Your First Trip

 Best Time to Visit India

 All of the travel around India is very much dependent on its weather.
 Always check reliable weather websites before finalising your trip.
-Generally, I would categorise the seasons as below:
+Generally, we would categorise the seasons as below:

 Winter (Nov-Feb) – This is the most comfortable season to explore popular destinations of India, as the weather is generally cooler and pleasant.
 Delhi, Agra, and Rajasthan are at their best during these months.
 The only exception is the far north, where the mountains remain very cold and in some places even snow-covered.